limitusus/newrelic_procstat/README.md

 newrelic_procstat:
 ==================

 A Newrelic plugin to send detailed processes statistics to newrelic at a per process level.
-Allowing you to gain a detailedinsight into process footprint on a server.
+Allowing you to gain a detailed insight into process footprint on a server.
 This plugin allows you to collect detailed metrics of processes and forward them onto Newrelic, at present the plugin collects the following metrics at a per process level:
    - Disk
     - Megabytes read from block device
     - Megabytes written to block device